NEWAGE-Labs/nal.docs/docs/QSM.md

 ### 5.6 Personnel Responsibility and Authority ###

 Authorities and responsibilities of personnel are outlined in their job role description.
 Additional authority or responsibility necessary to laboratory functions outside the defined role may be given verbally for specific laboratory needs.
 See [**Section 5.5 *Employee Structure* part (b)**](#b) for a list of defined authorities and responsibilities for each employee role.

 ### 5.7 Communication and Integrity of the Management System ###

 ##### (a) #####

-The quality management team will meet *at least twice annually* to discuss the effectiveness of the management system, meeting customer needs, and complying with external authorities.
+The Quality Management Team will meet *at least twice annually* to discuss the effectiveness of the management system, meeting customer needs, and complying with external authorities.

 ##### (b) #####

-The quality management team will ensure that the integrity of the quality management system is maintained when changes to the system happen.
+The Quality Management Team will ensure that the integrity of the quality management system is maintained when changes to the system happen.
+Major changes, such as transitions between accreditation standards, may be documented in a consolidated way.
+When a consolidated form of documentation is used, all changes made between quality systems revisions must be available for retrieval for the minimum retention period of records, and all laboratory activities still must operate according to the quality system in place during the date and time of the operation.

 Any departures from the quality management system will be documented, and action will be taken to correct and prevent it from happening again.

-Additional details regarding the actions taken and documentation generated in response to quality management system departures can be found in [**Section 8.7 *Corrective Actions***](#corrective-actions)
+Additional details regarding the actions taken and documentation generated in response to Quality Management System departures can be found in [**Section 8.7 *Corrective Actions***](#corrective-actions)

 ## 6 Resource Requirements ##